 Brightwater's activities fall into seven broad categories, all of which are directed towards Brightwater's benevolent purpose.
 Our commercial services and Research Centre help us in our vision to lead in providing care services, support and development opportunities for the people we care for, with all funds redirected back into supporting our clients.
 All activities are conducted within Western Australia.

 Those categories are:

-- Residential aged care services (including transitional care): Brightwater operates twelve resident aged care facilities (including transitional care) that provide specialist support and day-to-day care for the elderly who have complex needs; - Disability services: Brightwater supports adults with acquired or progressive neurological disabilities, including brain injuries, Huntington's disease, and early onset dementia.
-Services include supported independent living, therapies, behavioural support and nursing support; - Retirement services: Brightwater provides a close-knit retirement community to support elderly Australians to live independently for longer in their own homes; - At-home care services: Brightwater assists clients with at-home living, enabling them to remain in the comfort and familiarity of their own home while receiving the care and support that they need to live as independently as possible; - Linen services: Brightwater operates an in-house linen function which also provides an external commercial service: - Catering services: Brightwater operates an in-house catering function for its facilities which also provides an external commercial service; and - Research services: Brightwater funds both internal and external research and collaborates with other providers to ensure it is an evidence-based and leading provider.
+- Residential aged care services (including transitional care): Brightwater operates nine resident aged care facilities (including transitional care) that provide specialist support, day-to-day care, and accommodation to over 704 clients who have complex needs; - Disability services: Brightwater supports over 130 clients with acquired or progressive neurological disabilities, including brain injuries, Huntington's disease, and early onset dementia.
+Services include supported independent living, therapies, behavioural support and nursing support;

+- Retirement services: Brightwater provides a close-knit retirement community consisting of 168 independent living houses to approximately 210 residents wishing to live independently for longer in their own homes; - At-home care services: Brightwater assists over 1,635 clients with at-home living, enabling them to remain in the comfort and familiarity of their own home while receiving the care and support that they need to live as independently as possible; - Linen services: Brightwater operates an in-house linen function and also provides an external commercial service; - Catering services: Brightwater operates an in-house catering function for clients at its facilities and also provides an external commercial service; and - Research services: Brightwater funds both internal and external research and collaborates with other providers to ensure it is an evidence-based and leading provider.